-The Action Plan contains four pathways, each of which drive York Regional Police forward in advancing IDEA in the workplace and beyond.
+The Action Plan contains four pathways, each of which drive York Regional Police forward in advancing inclusion, diversity, equity, inclusion and accessibility (IDEA) in the workplace and beyond.

 Diversity

 We seek diverse views and voices to improve service and representation for our members and the community.